 We propose a systematic method for creating crowdsourcing campaigns aimed at refining the graphical notation of DSMLs.
 The method defines a set of steps to identify, create and order the questions for the crowd.
 As a result, developers are provided with a set of notation choices that best fit end-users’ needs.
 We also report on an experiment validating the approach.

 This work has been accepted at SLE’17 conference, to be presented in September.
-Read below for the full details of the study.
+Read below for the full details of the study or go through the presentation slides.
 You can also download the pdf

 Domain-Specific Modeling Languages (DSMLs) are a special kind of languages which have been tailored to solve a particular problem in a domain.
 As they target a concrete domain, the development of DSMLs requires a tight collaboration between language developers and end-users, who are usually the domain experts.
 While language developers provide the technical knowledge, end-users help setting the language concepts and shaping the notation most suitable for the domain.
 Involving end-users therefore enriches the process and assures the resulting language satisfies their needs [11, 18].